 There are many tools that help you use Twitter efficiently, but you don’t have to use any of them at all to enjoy Twitter.
 I recently asked friends on Twitter what tools they would recommend to new users, and these are the top three recommended tools:

 TweetDeck lets you organise all the tweets and Twitter friends you’re following.

 Twellow is one of several helpful Twitter directories.
 Use it to find people with a common interest who you might want to follow.

 Bit.ly is not just a tool for Twitter but it lets you shorten a web address to something that will fit in a tweet.
 You can also use it to track how many people click the link.

 Finally, of course there’s so much more!
-I’ve tried hard to keep this guide very short and focused because with so much having been written already about Twitter, it would be easy to be overwhelmed.
+This guide is very short and focused because with so much written about Twitter, it would be easy to be overwhelmed.
 But it really is simple to get started.

-Once you’re up an running, you might want to explore some of our articles about digital engagement in healthcare and government to learn about how others are using Twitter in your industry, or register to receive a copy of Engagement Strategy, our free e-journal for communicators and leaders in healthcare and you’ll be kept up to date on digital engagement in healthcare.
+Once you’re up an running, you might want to explore some of our articles about digital engagement in healthcare and government to learn about how others are using Twitter in your industry, You can also register to receive a copy of Engagement Strategy, our free EJournal for communicators and leaders in healthcare and you’ll be kept up to date on digital engagement in healthcare.